SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 ensure that you do not have any external reference of your own in your code to the giant data.

-To avoid re-opening an closing of the HDF5 file over and over again there is also the possibility to store a list of items via :func:`~pypet.trajectory.SingleRun.f_store_items` or whole subtrees via :func:`~pypet.naturalnaming.NNGroupNode.f_store_child` or :func:`~pypet.naturalnaming.NNGroupNode.f_store`.
+To avoid re-opening an closing of the HDF5 file over and over again there is also the possibility to store a list of items via :func:`~pypet.trajectory.Trajectory.f_store_items` or whole subtrees via :func:`~pypet.naturalnaming.NNGroupNode.f_store_child` or :func:`~pypet.naturalnaming.NNGroupNode.f_store`.